- Administering FlowForge

 # HTTP(S) & Websockets

-Projects expose an HTTPS interface on port 443 with each project having its own hostname (example.flowforge.cloud), Plain HTTP requests to port 80 will receive a redirect to HTTPS on port 443.
-You MUST connect using the hostname not the IP address to reach your project.
+Node-RED expose an HTTPS interface on port 443 with each instance having its own hostname (example.flowforge.cloud).
+Plain HTTP requests to port 80 will receive a redirect to HTTPS on port 443.
+You MUST connect using the hostname not the IP address to reach your Node-RED instance.
 Websocket connections over SSL (wss:) are also supported.

 413 Payload Too Large error.